gbmhunter/eng-calcs-js/README.rst

 ======== ========== ============================================================================================================
 Version  Date       Comment
 ======== ========== ============================================================================================================
-v2.2.5.2 2013/10/07 Added title block to php files.
+v2.2.6.0 2013/10/07 Removed jQuery include in standard resistance calculator, as not needed, and was causing issues with the Wordpress MegaMenu. v2.2.5.2 2013/10/07 Added title block to php files.
 Added comments to php files. v2.2.5.1 2013/10/07 Changed incorrect standard-resistance-calculator.c extension in title block to .js. v2.2.5.0 2013/10/07 Set debug to false in the standard resistance calculator Javascript file.